SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Variable parameters are available as variables rather than as constants, and give a new modifiable copy of the parameter's value for your function to work with.

-Define variable parameters by prefixing the parameter name with the keyword ``var``:
+Define variable parameters by prefixing the parameter name with the ``var`` keyword:

 .. testcode:: constantAndVariableParameters